The Bad Beginning: Other special editions

 The Bad Beginning: Collectors' Edition (ISBN 1-4052-0725-6) and The Bad Beginning: Limited Edition (ISBN 1-4052-0726-4).
-The Collectors' Edition is priced at £14.99 while sealed copies of the Limited Edition on eBay shows on the barcode the price tag of £100 alongside a different ISBN number 9781405207263.
+The Collectors' Edition is priced at £14.99 while sealed copies of the Limited Edition on eBay shows on the barcode the price tag of £100 alongside a different ISBN 9781405207263.
 Both editions are printed and bound in Italy.

 Both editions come in a larger format containing three plates of color artwork that are redrawn from the original edition of the book, and two plates of new color artwork illustrated specially for the edition by Brett Helquist, depicting Count Olaf's raspberry breakfast and the Baudelaires in a library (the latter was later reused for the 2006 cover of The Puzzling Puzzles: Bothersome Games Which Will Bother Some People (A Series of Unfortunate Events Activity Book)).

 The Limited Edition is bound in leather and contained within a slipcase, similar to the Rare Edition.
 Each copy contains a bookplate signed by Daniel Handler as the "official representative of Lemony Snicket".
 It is said that only 1,000 copies were produced.
 In comparison, the Collectors' Edition does not come with a signed bookplate, slipcase, nor leather binding, but what sets it apart from the Limited Edition is the die-cut window design on the front cover.

 A new Short-Lived Edition was released for general sale on June 14, 2012.
 Published at an affordable price to introduce new readers to the series, it contains a sticker on the front cover with the tagline "THE SHORT-LIVED EDITION - Buy it for a pittance! - $3.99 - Then please read something else."

 A Deluxe Limited Edition (ISBN 9780063437531) is set to be released on October 14, 2025.
 In this limited-run deluxe edition, The Bad Beginning will receive a luxurious soft touch cover with gold foil stamping, full-color digital edges and endpapers, and bonus content from Lemony Snicket and Brett Helquist.